KumarNavish/predicting-climate-policy-actions/README.md

 This reposiroty contains all the software for reproducing the paper, and some sample documents.

-Due to its size, the full dataset has been made available separately via Zenodo, [here](https://doi.org/10.5281/zenodo.3911168).
-The software comes with a subset of the full dataset, and can be demonstrated without any additional changes.

 ## Notes
 Do not change the names of any folders or files before finishing the pipeline, as the scripts look in folders with these specific names.